Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 19.11.14  Fixed tag- dialog: support multiple nested tags of wikitext or html syntax by converting inserted text to html format (related to fix dated 30.10.14 below).

 - 17.11.14  Modified wysiwyg to work with poll- extension (by default all unkown simple wikitext tags should now work as "special" -element).

 - 07.11.14  Updated CKBuilder and run instructions of _source directory.
 Fixed CKBuilder warnings with smwtoolbar/plugin.js.
 Added command _source/dev/builder/build_leave-js-unminified.sh.